orta/cocoapods-fix-react-native/README.md

 CocoaPods, and they also use static compilation because they don't use Swift.
 Meaning if you want to use CocoaPods and Swift, you're pretty far from their workflow.

-In order to get it working for just you app you scour, like, a million issues on React Native (or go look at [artsy/eigen][eigen]) to get it compiling on your setup.
+In order to get it working for just your app you scour, like, a million issues on React Native (or go look at [artsy/eigen][eigen]) to get it compiling on your setup.
 Again, not optimal.

 This plugin _tries_ to fix this by centralizing the code needed to modify React Native.
 This means makes it easy to